AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview/application_state.md

 ### Quotas

 Quotas are limits that depend on an organization's entitlements.
-Every organization with App Builder access is entitled to at least 1 State quota.
+Every organization with App Builder access is entitled to at least one State quota.

-At the organization level, 1 quota provides:
+At the organization level, one quota provides:

 - 200GB/month bandwidth usage (~5MB/min): `bandwidth usage = bytes uploaded + bytes downloaded`
 - 1GB storage: `storage usage = 2 * key_sizes + value_sizes`

 The quota is shared for all State containers in an organization, across all regions.
 They are currently tracked but not enforced.

-For example: if an organization is entitled to 3 quotas, its total bandwidth usage should not exceed 600GB/month, and the storage across regions should not exceed 3GB.
+For example: if an organization is entitled to three quotas, its total bandwidth usage should not exceed 600GB/month, and the storage across regions should not exceed 3GB.

 We enforce rate-limiting at the State container (workspace) level within a region.
 Rate-limiting per quota unit is defined as:

 - 10MB/min with up to 1MB/sec peaks for production workspaces
 - 2MB/min with up to 1MB/sec peaks for non-production workspaces

-If a rate-limiting quota is exceeded, the State service will return a 429 (Too Many Requests) error.
+If the rate-limiting quota is exceeded, the State service will return a 429 (Too Many Requests) error.
 However, a retry mechanism in the State library will mitigate the propagation of the error for short time windows.

 For example: if an organization is entitled to 5 quotas, a production workspace will not be throttled before it consumes 50MB/min or 5MB/sec bandwidth in a single region.